Your Directors have pleasure in presenting this Report with Audited Annual Accounts ofthe Company for the year ended 31st March 2020.

 Any income or surplus arising out of CSR activities undertaken by the Company will formpart of the corpus earmarked for CSR activities.

 Any surplus arising out of any of the CSR activities carried out by the Company willnot be treated as part of the business profits of the Company.

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE
+16. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE

 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is annexed herewith as Annexure"3".

 20. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 There are no significant material orders passed by the Regulators / Courts which wouldimpact the going concern status of the Company and its future operations.

 21. VIGIL MECHANISM / WHISTLE BLOWER POLICY

 The Company has established a vigil mechanism for Directors and Employees to reporttheir genuine concerns details of which have been given in the Report on CorporateGovernance.

 Your Company has discontinued accepting fixed deposits since 2001-02.
 As such as of 31stMarch 2020 there are no fixed deposits outstanding.

-PARTICULARS OF EMPLOYEES
+23. PARTICULARS OF EMPLOYEES

-Disclosures with respect to the remuneration of Directors and Employees as requiredunder Section 197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 have been annexed asAnnexure "6" to this Report.
+Disclosures with respect to the remuneration of Directors and Employees as requiredunder Section 197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 have been annexed asAnnexure "4" to this Report.

 In accordance with the provisions of Section 197(12) of the Companies Act 2013 andRule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 the names and other particulars of Employees are available at the Registered Officeof the Company during working hours for a period of 21 days before the Annual GeneralMeeting and shall be made available to any shareholder on request.